M-J-Hooper/BishBashBosh/README.md

 # BishBashBosh
-A single Linux terminal in the cloud that can be used by anyone remotely.
+A multi-user Linux terminal in the cloud.

-Node.js server running on an AWS EC2 instance with a Docker containing a bash terminal.
+Users connect via Socket.IO to a Node.js server running on an Amazon Web Services EC2 instance.
+The server executes user commands on an interactive Bash terminal running in a Docker container.
+Each users' commands appear in a different color.

 Connect to the test server here: http://ec2-35-176-139-236.eu-west-2.compute.amazonaws.com:3000